Sougwen Chung

 Sir David MacMillan is a Nobel Prize–winning chemist whose discoveries reshaped modern chemistry and made molecular design cleaner and more sustainable.
-A founder of asymmetric organocatalysis and pioneer of photoredox chemistry, he now applies his breakthroughs to cancer and brain disease at Ludwig Princeton.
-On stage, he translates frontier science into clear lessons on breakthrough innovation, resilience, and turning bold ideas into global impact.
+A founder of asymmetric organocatalysis and pioneer of photoredox chemistry, he applies those breakthroughs to cancer and brain disease as Ludwig Princeton's first U.S. distinguished scholar.
+On stage, he turns frontier science into clear lessons on breakthrough innovation, resilience, and global impact.

 Want to book David MacMillan as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

 His path ran from the University of Glasgow to doctoral study at the University of California, Irvine, postdoctoral research at Harvard University, and faculty appointments at UC Berkeley and Caltech before Princeton.
-There he founded the Princeton Catalysis Initiative and directed the Merck Center for Catalysis, building one of the world’s leading centers for chemical discovery.
+There he founded and directs the Princeton Catalysis Initiative, which now backs some 500 research collaborations across a dozen departments with more than $100 million in committed funding, and he previously directed the Merck Center for Catalysis.

 MacMillan is widely regarded as a founder of asymmetric organocatalysis, an approach that uses small organic molecules to control reactions with remarkable precision, with profound implications for pharmaceuticals, agrochemicals, and sustainable manufacturing.
-His work on photoredox and metallaphotoredox catalysis opened new pathways for discovery, and his light-based µMap labeling technology now lets researchers map molecular interactions inside living cells.
-He recently joined the Ludwig Institute for Cancer Research at Princeton as a distinguished scholar, applying his catalysis breakthroughs to cancer and neurodegenerative disease.
+His work on photoredox and metallaphotoredox catalysis opened new pathways for discovery, and his light-based µMap labeling technology lets researchers map molecular interactions inside living cells.
+He serves as a distinguished scholar at the Ludwig Institute for Cancer Research at Princeton, the first such appointment in the United States, applying his catalysis breakthroughs to cancer and neurodegenerative disease.

-A Fellow of the Royal Society and a member of the U.S. National Academy of Sciences, he has mentored generations of scientists now leading innovation across academia and industry.
+A Fellow of the Royal Society and a member of the U.S. National Academy of Sciences, he has also been named an Honorary Fellow of the Royal Society of Chemistry, its highest distinction.
+He directed his Nobel winnings into the May and Billy MacMillan Foundation, created in his parents’ honor to widen university access for disadvantaged students in Scotland.
 He ranks among Aurum’s most sought-after Nobel Prize speakers, bringing rare credibility to every stage.

 As a speaker, David MacMillan translates the real process of discovery into powerful lessons on creativity, perseverance, and long-term impact, showing audiences how bold ideas move from skepticism to world-changing results.
 Explore his Nobel Prize profile to see the work that reshaped a field.